theopn/linear-algebra-review/README.md

-# linear-algebra-review
+# Theo's Linear Algebra Review

-My Elementary Linear Algebra Review
+My review of elementary linear algebra, based on Linear Algebra: Ideas and Applications by Richard Penny.